 Feed This is a news feed used for providing users with frequently updated content.
 Content distributors syndicate a web feed, thereby allowing users to subscribe to it in RSS reader or via e-mail.

 Featured Image An image set to represent the blog post or page as a thumbnail in blog archives or on social media likes and shares.

 Footer The bottom portion of a website, where the copyright information resides.

 Frontend The part of a website visible to the public.

 Giveaway Using a widget, you can host a giveaway on your blog.
 It is a tool that you paste at the bottom of your post and it automatically keeps track of people who enter.
-Other bloggers must either comment, tweet, or share your work in order to get their name entered.
+Other bloggers must either comment, tweet, or share their work in order to get their names entered.
 At the end of the giveaway, it randomly chooses one person to receive the prize.
 Rafflecopter is a popular option for a giveaway widget.

 Guest Post This is when someone other than the blog owner writes up a post.
 This gives you more exposure (as well as the blog that is hosting the guest post)